-The recommended dose of SOVALDI is one 400 mg tablet, taken orally, once daily with or without food [See Clinical Pharmacology (12.3)].
+The recommended dosage of SOVALDI is one 400 mg tablet, taken orally, once daily with or without food [see Clinical Pharmacology (12.3)].

-SOVALDI should be used in combination with ribavirin or in combination with pegylated interferon and ribavirin for the treatment of CHC in adults.
-The recommended regimen and treatment duration for SOVALDI combination therapy is provided in Table 1.
+Administer SOVALDI in combination with ribavirin or in combination with pegylated interferon and ribavirin for the treatment of HCV.
+The recommended treatment regimen and duration for SOVALDI combination therapy is provided in Table 1.

-SOVALDI in combination with ribavirin for 24 weeks can be considered as a therapeutic option for CHC patients with genotype 1 infection who are ineligible to receive an interferon-based regimen [See Use in Specific Populations (8.8) and Clinical Studies (14.4)].
+SOVALDI in combination with ribavirin for 24 weeks can be considered as a therapeutic option for patients with genotype 1 infection who are ineligible to receive an interferon-based regimen [see Clinical Studies (14.4)].
 Treatment decision should be guided by an assessment of the potential benefits and risks for the individual patient.

 Patients with Hepatocellular Carcinoma Awaiting Liver Transplantation

-SOVALDI in combination with ribavirin is recommended for up to 48 weeks or until the time of liver transplantation, whichever occurs first, to prevent post-transplant HCV reinfection [See Use in Specific Populations (8.9)].
+Administer SOVALDI in combination with ribavirin for up to 48 weeks or until the time of liver transplantation, whichever occurs first, to prevent post-transplant HCV reinfection [see Use in Specific Populations (8.8)].